reidperyam/NancyOwinEmbeddedStaticFiles/README.md

 Microsoft.Owin.StaticFiles is used to serve embedded resource static files for consumption by Nancy.

-The repro tests demonstrate that while these files are accessible over HTTP, and while Nancy can locate and serve Embedded Views
-AJAX requests initiating from these views cannot locate dependant, static resources (such as .js files).
+The repro tests demonstrate that these files are accessible over HTTP, and  Nancy can locate and serve Embedded Views AJAX requests initiating from these views can locate dependant, static resources (such as .js files).

 Core.csproj
 ===========